Standard Schnauzer: History

 A few Schnauzers were exported to the United States before the outbreak of the First World War.
 In 1925 the Wire-Haired Pinscher Club of America was started, covering both standard-sized and miniature Schnauzers; in 1933 it was divided into two separate clubs, one of them the Standard Schnauzer Club of America.

 Characteristics

 The Schnauzer is a robust and squarely-built dog of medium size, of working or utility type.
-The coat is hard, wiry and dense, with a thick soft under-coat.
-It may be salt-and-pepper or black; in the salt-and-pepper, the grey may vary from pale silver-grey to dark iron-grey.
-Salt-and-pepper dogs have a black mask.
-The ears are set high and drooping; the eyes are dark.
+Height at the withers is usually in the range 45–50 cm for both bitches and dogs, while the range for bodyweights is variously given as 14–20 kg or 15–24 kg.
+The coat is hard, wiry and dense, with a thick soft under-coat; it may be salt-and-pepper or black.
+In the salt-and-pepper, the grey may vary from pale silver-grey to dark iron-grey, always with a mask of a darker shade.
+The ears are v-shaped, are set high and hang close to the face.
+The eyes are dark, the nose and lips are black.

-Health

-Overall, the Standard Schnauzer is a very healthy breed.
-The 2008 health survey done by the Standard Schnauzer Club of America revealed that roughly only 1% of dogs surveyed had serious health issues.
+Median lifespan is reported to be 13 years, slightly greater than the median for all dogs, 12.5 years.

+Use

+The Schnauzer was traditionally kept as a farm dog, with a particular aptitude for ratting.
+In the twenty-first century it is commonly kept as a companion animal.